sgjohns1-sv/cims1/README.md

 3. Create a Python virtual environment and activate it.

-4. Install the required packages to run the mysqlclient package with the following command:
+4. *Only if running on Linux* Install the required packages to run the mysqlclient package with the following command:

     `sudo apt-get install python3-dev default-libmysqlclient-dev build-essential pkg-config`